albertho425/albertho425/README.md

 :smiley: I'm in IT & e-Learning (LMS admin) and am also studying **web development.**

-:v: I have a work permit and home in 🇺🇸 and 🇨🇦
+:v: I have a work permits in 🇺🇸 and 🇨🇦

 :computer: I'm currently implemnting a new learning management system and migrating an existing website.

 :point_down: Scroll down for contact info, current tools, statistics, and public repositories.